mishael-o/Dapper.SimpleSqlBuilder/README.md

 ### The Docs 📚

-To customize builder behaviour, such as parameter names and prefixes, and more, see the [Builder Settings](https://mishael-o.github.io/Dapper.SimpleSqlBuilder/docs/configuration/builder-settings.html) documentation.
-For complete guidance on using the library, refer to the [Documentation](https://mishael-o.github.io/Dapper.SimpleSqlBuilder/docs/introduction.html) site.
+For advanced configuration options including parameter naming conventions, prefixes, and other settings, visit the [Builder Settings](https://mishael-o.github.io/Dapper.SimpleSqlBuilder/docs/configuration/builder-settings.html) section in the documentation.

+Explore the complete [Documentation](https://mishael-o.github.io/Dapper.SimpleSqlBuilder/docs/introduction.html) to learn more about the library's features and usage.

 ## Share Your Feedback